shreshtadev/sh_backups/README.md

 - `API_KEY`: The API key for authenticating with the backend service.
 For the initial registration, you can use a temporary key if required by the API, but for backup operations, you must use the key generated and saved in the `apikey.lic` file.
 - `API_BASE_URL`: The base URL of the backend API service (e.g., `http://localhost:8080`).
+- `LOCAL_FOLDER_PATH`: The path to the local folder containing the files to be backed up.

 ## How to Build